blicktz/gemini25live_twillio_call/docs/aiagent_backend_docs/aiagent_feature_checklist_QA.md

 *   "must be able to follow a pre-configured max time to maintain a call, when the time is up, the call will be ended automatically"
     *   **Question:** When a call is automatically ended due to max time, what message, if any, will the AI agent deliver to the caller before disconnecting? (e.g., "Our call time is now complete.
 Thank you for calling.")
     *   **Answer:** A message will be delivered to the caller before disconnecting.
 This message will be statically configurable at the AI agent level via environment variables.
+    *   **Question:** Should there be a warning before the max time limit is reached (e.g., "We have 2 minutes remaining")?
+    *   **Answer:** NO, absolutely not, this feature is more like a safety net against anyone who would abuse our AI agent service.
+We don't expect a lot of the caller will encounter this max time limit (it will be set well-longer than normal call length).
+    *   **Question:** What happens if the caller is mid-sentence when the time limit hits?
+    *   **Answer:** If that does happen, we should cut off the caller, and say something like 'sorry, we're unable to process your call further for now' etc.

 **Agent Customization - Basic:**
 *   "must be able to be configured to use a pre-configured Name to refer to the agent herself"